GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: Overview of In-sample Hubness Reduction

 Many hubness reduction methods were originally proposed in other contexts and only later adapted for hubness reduction.
 The Contextual Dissimilarity Measure (CDM) was first introduced for image retrieval to improve the symmetry of neighbor relationships \cite{jegou2007contextual}.
-Later, only the simpler Non-Iterative version (NICDM) was adapted for hubness reduction, while the \emph{Iterative} version (ICDM) was dismissed as too computationally expensive without significant improvement \cite{schnitzer2012local}.
-Subsequent works followed this recommendation and used only NICDM \cite{feldbauer2019comprehensive,amblard2022hubness,obraczka2022fast}, and ICDM has not been used for hubness reduction since then.
+Later, only the simpler Non-Iterative version (NICDM) was adapted for hubness reduction, while the \emph{Iterative} version (ICDM) was dismissed as too computationally expensive without yielding significant improvement \cite{schnitzer2012local}.
+Subsequent works followed this recommendation and used only NICDM \cite{feldbauer2019comprehensive,amblard2022hubness,obraczka2022fast}.
+ICDM has not been considered for hubness reduction since then.

-When comparing these methods for hubness reduction (see \Cref{tab:hubness_reduction}), we find that ICDM consistently achieves the best performance across all 17 tested pairs of datasets and embeddings. \Cref{fig:intuitive_reduction_nicdm,fig:intuitive_reduction_icdm} illustrate the effects of NICDM and ICDM.
+We compared these methods for hubness reduction (see \Cref{tab:hubness_reduction}), and found that despite being overlooked, ICDM consistently achieves the best performance across all 17 tested pairs of datasets and embeddings. \Cref{fig:intuitive_reduction_nicdm,fig:intuitive_reduction_icdm} illustrate the effects of NICDM and ICDM.
 Both reduce hubness, as evidenced by the decrease in maximum $O_1$ and the number of antihubs (left), and by the more uniform occurrence distribution (right).

-The \emph{Iterative} CDM (ICDM) is obtained by repeatedly applying the non-iterative version, progressively improving the symmetry of neighbor relationships.
+The \emph{Iterative} CDM (ICDM) is obtained by repeatedly applying the non-iterative version to progressively improve the symmetry of neighbor relationships.
 Let $^{(t)}$ denote quantities at iteration $t$.
 The update rule is: